 Before travelling to foreign countries, obtain information about the plug and connector systems used at your destination.
 Adapters are available from specialised dealers.

 Touching live components can cause serious or fatal injury.
 Improper connection or defective electrical devices can cause fires.
+Always ensure that:

 External power connection